World Photography Organisation: Award ceremony, prizes and exhibition

-The Sony World Photography Awards ceremony is annually held in London each April, and followed by an exhibition of the year's winning and shortlisted works at Somerset House in London.
+The first Sony World Photography Awards ceremony was held in Cannes, subsequent ceremonies are annually held in London each April, and followed by an exhibition of the year's winning and shortlisted works at Somerset House in London.
 The artworks are then shown around the world as part of the Sony World Photography Awards Exhibition tour.

 Winning photographers also share cash prizes, Sony digital imaging equipment, publication in the annual Sony World Photography Awards book.
 Overall and Professional category winners are also flown to the London Awards ceremony.

 Photofairs

 The World Photography Organisation created the Photofairs brand in 2014.
 Its aim is to hold boutique events of traditional still photography through to large-scale installations, video works and the cutting edge of technology.

 Overview

 Photofairs present fine art photography and moving image from galleries and their artists for collectors.
 There are also VIP and public programs.

-Photofairs takes place annually Shanghai each September and has previously help two editions in San Francisco.
+Photofairs takes place annually Shanghai each September and has previously held two editions in San Francisco.